 Impact Measurement and Guiding Principles

 One objective of COP4HL was to develop open access resources for the impact measurement of local communities of practice.
-This led to the development of the COP4HL Guiding Principles.
+This led to the development of the COP4HL Guiding Principles and a Local Impact Measurement Model.

 - Anticipate and act based on systems thinking and the complexity of the innovation context.